Two wheeler tyres – Different types, pros & cons

 7. Racing Tyres / Slicks

-This type of motorcycle tyres , also known as slicks, provide the ultimate grip and are used exclusively for professional motorcycle racing.
-These tyres have a smooth surface with no tread, maximizing the contact patch with the road for superior traction.
+This type of motorcycle tyre, also known as slicks, provides the ultimate grip and is used exclusively for professional motorcycle racing.
+These tyres have a smooth surface with no tread, maximising the contact patch with the road for superior traction.

 Pros of Racing Tyres / Slicks